ArturFormella/notify_now/README.md

     Asynchronous notification "important_message" with payload "[6, 7, 8, 9, 10]" - after 1 sec
     Asynchronous notification "other_message" with payload "2022-12-24 01:04:10.624662+01" - after 2 sec

 Notice - `psql` console is not asynchronous.
-Use other lib for tests. pg_sleep simulate heavy computations.
+Use other lib for tests. pg_sleep simulates heavy computations.

 API
 ----------